DamianoOriti/OpenGL-Renderer/README.md

 - Text effects such as drop shadows and glow
 - Billboard rendering with transparency
 - Render to texture technique

+### Program

+When you launch the program, two windows will appear: one shows the console output while the other shows the rendering of the scene.
+The rendered scene is composed of one shaded 3D model (a sofa), one billboard showing a dog and four texts showing the different visual effects which can been applied to text.

 ## Libraries